 According to Wikipedia, “Project management is the process of initiating, planning, executing, controlling and closing the work of a team to achieve specific goals and meet specific success criteria at the specified time.”

 The only solution to managing projects smoothly is to get project management software.
 They are online systems for working and collaborating on projects.
 The best project management apps help teams to handle common problems like slipped deadlines, automatically rescheduling tasks and generating relevant reports.
-That’s why, today, we will be exploring top 5 web-based project management software.
+That’s why, today, we will be exploring the top 5 web-based project management software.

 Top 5 Web-based Project Management Applications